RITHET’S BOG CONSERVATION SOCIETY

 We acknowledge that Rithet’s Bog lies within the traditional territories of the:

-W̱ SÁNEĆ peoples represented by the W̱ JOȽEȽP (Tsartlip), BOḰEĆEN (Pauquachin), SȾÁUTW̱ (Tsawout), W̱ SIḴEM (Tseycum) and MÁLEXEȽ (Malahat) Nations.
+W̱ SÁNEĆ peoples represented by the: W̱ JOȽEȽP (Tsartlip), BOḰEĆEN (Pauquachin), SȾÁUTW̱ (Tsawout), W̱ SIḴEM (Tseycum), MÁLEXEȽ (Malahat) Nations.

 RITHET’S BOG CONSERVATION AREA

 The Rithet’s Bog Conservation Area is a Saanich natural area park and nature sanctuary.
 It covers 38 hectares and has a 3.2 kilometer walking trail.
 It is known for its wide variety of wetlands and birds plus its high level of biodiversity.
 Rithet’s Bog is located in the Royal Oak area at the southwest corner of the Broadmead community, northeast of the Quadra Street/Pat Bay Highway overpass.